 On the subject of his fan base, their common physiognomy is something I was unfortunately not aware of when they were at the peak of their self-righteous stridency in the early 2000s.
 As frumpy scold’s “awful” experience in the elevator suggests, the kind of men who go to atheist conventions are almost uniformly unattractive — their physical appearance matching neatly with their obnoxious personalities.
 Something the younger me really wishes he’d realised when they infested message boards fifteen years ago.
-None of them are what I have described as honest atheists.
+None of them are what I have previously described as honest atheists.

 If he has the sense to realise it, Richard Dawkins will count this as a blessing.
 He has enough time left as of writing to change his ways.
 No matter what he does, his books will not be widely read or remembered in the future.
 Not even the swelling masses of irreligious have much patience for those who define themselves by the emptiness of their souls.
 I am confident Richard Dawkins’ books will be read in the future but not by those he would have hoped would.
 I expect religious scholars will occasionally open the few remaining copies stored in universities in order to better refute error — not that his arguments were ever that sophisticated.